TEST PROCESSES / MILITARY

 A: Yes.

-Q: So, when is a getter bad?
+Q: When is a getter bad?

-A: A white getter is bad.
-Dark spots inside the getter are not relevant.
-Getters can be dark, or metal shiny.
-Both is ok.
-Any rings or blue colored rings inside the getter is no problem.
-The getter is near (but but at) the end-of-lifetime when the edges are "digital".
-With a good getter, the part where you can see through it is gradually starting, and can use something like 5mm.
+The getter is getting closer to end-of-life when the edges are sharp lines.
+With a good getter, the part where you can see through it is gradually starting, and can stretch over some 5mm.
 So there is the part where the getter is saturated, then part where it is transparent, and finally clean glass comes.
 So, good getters have NO sharp edges.
 Exceptions can be with some of the long life tubes, like RCA 5692, and some of the TESLA ECC801, ECC802, ECC803 Series.
 These have getters with sharper edges than normal.

 KT88